 Tatsuo Tanaka Appointed as Japan Chair to Apollo

-Appointment Part of Apollo’s Continued Buildout in Japan and Long-term Commitment to Providing Fixed Income Replacement and Alternative Investment Solutions for the Japanese Market

-/EIN News/ -- NEW YORK, Dec.
-26, 2022 (GLOBE NEWSWIRE) -- Apollo (NYSE: APO) today announced that Tatsuo Tanaka has been named as Japan Chair to Apollo.
+NEW YORK, Dec.
+26, 2022 (GLOBE NEWSWIRE) -- Apollo APO today announced that Tatsuo Tanaka has been named as Japan Chair to Apollo.
 Mr. Tanaka is a 50-year veteran of the banking and finance industry in Japan, having held various senior positions in leading financial institutions, including as Deputy President of MUFG Bank and Mitsubishi UFJ Financial Group, Chairman of Union Bank and, most recently, Chairman of Citigroup Japan.
-Mr. Tanaka’s appointment reflects Apollo’s continued growth in its asset management and retirement services businesses in Japan.
+Mr. Tanaka's appointment reflects Apollo's continued growth in its asset management and retirement services businesses in Japan.

 "This new role is a reflection of the importance we place on Japan and the growth opportunities we see in the country to provide fixed income replacement and other alternatives to Japanese institutions and retail investors," said Apollo CEO Marc Rowan.
 "Mr. Tanaka is a highly regarded leader and, in chairing Apollo's Japan business, he will help drive our strategy to partner with Japanese institutions and savers to evolve their asset allocation toward alternatives."